Te Puiaki Kaipūtaiao Ānamata The Prime Minister’s Future Scientist Prize

 Royal Society Te Apārangi is committed to following best practice in being inclusive of diversity within our activities.

 It is recognised that occasionally members of the selection panel will know applicants or have other conflicts of interest.
 They will be expected to declare all such knowledge and conflicts of interest.
-In cases where an applicant is the colleague of a panelist, the Chair of the selection panel will rule if this conflict is significant enough for the panelist to be stood down from the panel for that entry.
+In cases where an applicant is the student of a panelist, the Chair of the selection panel will rule if this conflict is significant enough for the panelist to be stood down from the panel for that entry.
 (In the case of the Chair having a conflict of interest the decision will be made by another member of the panel who has been identified in this role at the beginning of the process).

 The selection panel will not enter into any correspondence concerning its deliberations.
 All inquiries should be directed to the secretariat.
 Note that information on matters such as ranking, or names of unsuccessful entrants, will not be disclosed.